yaolu93/blogstore/content/cv.md

 - #### Microservices Research
     **Microservices Architecture Researcher**

-    * Analysing different Approaches for the Migration to Microservices Architecture
+    * Comparing Approaches for the Migration to Microservices Architecture using Smells
     * Build the microservices on Oracle Cloud using SSH, Docker
     * Modified application architecture is Java, SpringBoot, Microservices, routes REST requests to the appropriate backend server
 - #### Gym builder
     * This project aimed to critique the use of architecture and design patterns as a mechanism for supporting quality attributes.

-    * Worked as a collaborative team member with program developers and fellow designers.

     * Facilitated conceptualizing and designing back-end (**Python** & **Flask**), Database (**SQLAlchemy**).

-    * Tracked, reviewed and revised project deliverables to meet objectives.

 - #### ABM of the Supermarket Checkout System